| |

 Independents 18 61 15

- Do you think President Bush intentionally allowed the 9/11 attacks to take place because he
+Do you think President Bush intentionally allowed the 9/11 attacks to take

 wanted the United States to go to war in the Middle East?